 - Español Ibérico (o Español Europeo) – Spoken in Spain and neighboring countries.
 Spanish (Castilian), spoken by about 99% of Spaniards as a first or second language, Catalan / Valencian is spoken by 17%, Galician by 7%, and Basque by 2% of the population in Spain.

 Compared to other languages, the difference Spanish dialects around the world are not difficult to master.
-Spanish speakers from different countries can still communicate effectively without knowing specific dialect.
+Spanish speakers from different countries can still communicate effectively without knowing the specific dialect.